SFDO-Tooling/CumulusCI/docs/scratch_orgs.rst

     $ cci org info new-org

 to create this scratch org, independent of the org ``dev`` but sharing its configuration.
 You can have as many named orgs as you wish, or none at all: many CumulusCI users work only with the built-in orgs.

+Scratch Org Limits
+^^^^^^^^^^^^^^^^^^

+Each scratch org you create is counted against limits in your Dev Hub.
+Scratch orgs count against an active scratch org limit, which controls how many orgs you can have at the same time, and a daily scratch org limit, which controls how many total orgs you can create per day.

+Scratch org limits are based on your Dev Hub's edition and your Salesforce contract.
+To review limits and consumption, run the command

+.. code-block: console

+    $ sfdx force:limits:api:display -u <username>

+where  ``<username>`` is your Dev Hub username.
+The limit names are ``ActiveScratchOrgs`` and ``DailyScratchOrgs``.

 List Orgs
 ---------